themattman/wordle-solver/README.md

 [] Better dictionary

-[] Support changing rules of game to more letters, more guesses, etc
+[X] Support changing rules of game to more letters, more guesses, etc. [Works!
+Tested 7 guesses]

 [] Select strategy from cmd line